open-edge-insights/eii-core/README.md

 ```

 In the above specified **config.json**, the value of **config** key is the config required by the service to run and the value of the **interfaces** key is the config required by the service to
-interact with other services of EIS stack over EIS message bus.
+interact with other services of EII stack over EII message bus.

 The **Subscribers** value in the **interfaces** section denotes that this service should act as a subscriber to the stream being published by the value specified by **PublisherAppName** on the
 endpoint mentioned in value specified by **EndPoint** on topics specified in value of **Topics** key.

 The **Publishers** value in the **interfaces** section denotes that this service publishes a stream of data after obtaining and processing it from **VideoAnalytics**.
 The stream is published on
 the endpoint mentioned in value of **EndPoint** key on topics mentioned in the value of **Topics** key.
 The services mentioned in the value of **AllowedClients** are the only clients able to
-subscribe to the published stream if being published securely over the EISMessageBus.
+subscribe to the published stream if being published securely over the EIIMessageBus.

-Similar to above interface keys, EIS services can also have "Servers" and "Clients" interface keys too.
+Similar to above interface keys, EII services can also have "Servers" and "Clients" interface keys too.
 For example, check [config.json](VideoIngestion/config.json) of VideoIngestion service and [config.json](tools/SWTriggerUtility/config.json) of SWTriggerUtility tool on how to use.

-More details on the `interfaces` key responsible for the EIS MessageBus endpoint configuration
+More details on the `interfaces` key responsible for the EII MessageBus endpoint configuration
 can be found at [common/libs/ConfigMgr/README.md#interfaces](common/libs/ConfigMgr/README.md#interfaces)

-# Provision EIS
+# Provision

-<b>`By default EIS is provisioned in Secure mode`</b>.
+<b>`By default EII is provisioned in Secure mode`</b>.

-Follow below steps to provision EIS.
-Provisioning must be done before deploying EIS on any node.
-It will start ETCD as a container and load it with configuration required to run EIS for single node or multi node cluster set up.
+Follow below steps to provision.
+Provisioning must be done before deploying EII on any node.
+It will start ETCD as a container and load it with configuration required to run EII for single node or multi node cluster set up.

-Please follow below steps to provision EIS in Developer mode.
+Please follow below steps to provision in Developer mode.
 Developer mode will have all security disabled.

-* Please update DEV_MODE=true in [build/.env](build/.env) to provision EIS in Developer mode.
+* Please update DEV_MODE=true in [build/.env](build/.env) to provision in Developer mode.
 * <b>Please comment secrets section for all services in [build/docker-compose.yml](../docker-compose.yml)</b>

 Following actions will be performed as part of Provisioning

- * Loading inital ETCD values from json file located at [build/provision/config/eis_config.json](build/provision/config/eis_config.json).
+ * Loading inital ETCD values from json file located at [build/provision/config/eii_config.json](build/provision/config/eii_config.json).
  * For Secure mode, Generating ZMQ secret/public keys for each app and putting them in ETCD.
  * Generating required X509 certs and putting them in etcd.
  * All server certificates will be generated with 127.0.0.1, localhost and HOST_IP mentioned in [build/.env](build/.env).